xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 > 💡**Note:** Most emulators and flash cartridges will create `.sav` files that are much larger than necessary.
 Only the first eight bytes are used, but it is safe to add `.pal` files of any size--everything after the first eight bytes will be ignored.

-You may also be able to use the (unsuported) Windows utility [url=https://www.romhacking.net/utilities/1743/]GBC Palette Editor[/url] to view and edit `.pal` files, however GBC Palette Editor seems to expect `.pal` files to contain at least 32 colors and will give an error if any of the LotMS's included `.pal` files are opened, but `.pal` files created by GBC Palette Editor should work correctly with LotMS.
+You may also be able to use the (unsuported) Windows utility [GBC Palette Editor](https://www.romhacking.net/utilities/1743/) to view and edit `.pal` files, however GBC Palette Editor seems to expect `.pal` files to contain at least 32 colors and will give an error if any of the LotMS's included `.pal` files are opened, but `.pal` files created by GBC Palette Editor should work correctly with LotMS.

 After changing `.pal` files you will need to run `make color` to build a file named `rom.gb` which can be run on any Game Boy Color or Game Boy Advance emulator, or on real hardware using a Game Boy flash cartridge.